lukaszkumela/RPG_Game/README.md

 **Work still in progress...**

-In next update I'll add: better AI, more items and spells, balance game a little, try to add a short story
+In next update I'll add: better AI, items for enemy, more items and spells, balance game a little, try to add a short story